 For conservative investors, only a small percentage of their portfolio should be in the stock market.
 This was an inappropriate investment strategy.
 The company has also been subject to multiple other arbitration awards for issues involving excessive trading, unsuitable investments and breach of fiduciary duty.

 At Sonn Law Group, our dedicated securities fraud lawyers are standing by, ready to fight for your legal rights and financial interests.
-If you lost money investing with Woodstock Financial Group, call us today at 844-689-5754 or reach out to us directly through our website.
+Call us today at 844-689-5754 or reach out to us directly through our website.
 We will review your claim for free and determine exactly what steps you need to take to seek full and fair compensation for your investment losses.